Navratri: Facts and myths you should know!

 The nine-day celebration of Mata Durga, is always waited every year during the month of Ashvin month of Hindu Calendar.
-Accordingly, in the present yea of Navratri 2018 or 2018 Navratri start date is from 9th October till 19th October 2018.
+Accordingly, in the present year of Navratri 2023 start date is from 15th October till 23th October 2023.

 Another incarnation is believed to be Vaishno Devi shrine in Jammu in the Northern Part of India.
 Therefore many pay homage to the goddess to these two temples during the Nine days of Navratri.